CU-SRL/SRL_cFS/README.md

 # SRL_cFS

 This is the core Flight System repository for the Avionics team of the [Sounding Rocket Laboratory](https://www.colorado.edu/studentgroups/cobra/ "CU Sounding Rocket Laboratory Website") at the University of Colorado, Boulder.
+The core Flight System is a Flight Software architecture framework that was designed to be used on amultitude of spacecraft.
+The CU Sounding Rocket Laboratory uses it as the basis for the Flight Software that is to be used on the Avionics suite.

 ## Team Members
 * [Lyon Foster](https://github.com/LyonFoster "LyonFoster")